-All eight of the PFAS commonly found on military sites are known to associated with serious health conditions, including immunotoxicity, developmental and reproductive toxicity, increases in cholesterol, alterations in hormone levels, and increased cancer risk.
+All eight of the PFAS commonly found on military sites are known to be associated with serious health conditions, including immunotoxicity, developmental and reproductive toxicity, increases in cholesterol, alterations in hormone levels, and increased cancer risk.
 Despite the risks, more than 400 DOD installations and surrounding communities remain contaminated by PFAS.
 Recent findings suggest that DOD cleanup funding has not kept pace with expected cleanup needs.
 Although funding has already proven inadequate, the House version of the DOD spending bill proposed for Fiscal Year 2024 would cut funding for cleanup of toxic pollutants by roughly 30 percent.
 And despite the known harms to human health and decades of exposure at many sites; most Veterans are still unable to get blood testing for PFAS exposures or benefits from service connection related to these stateside exposures.
 This is not to mention that the impacted families and civilians are entirely left behind after being exposed—even while they also suffer the dire and potentially deadly consequences from their exposure.

 We support the PFAS exposure